Deepthought-Solutions/typox/README.md

 Typox bridges the gap between semantic data and document generation, allowing you to query RDF knowledge graphs using SPARQL and directly use the results in your Typst templates with proper type preservation and automatic formatting.

+## Implementation Versions

+- **🚀 CLI Version (Stable):** Full Oxigraph integration with complete SPARQL 1.1 support
+- **⚡ WASM Plugin (Beta):** Native Typst integration with simplified RDF processing

+For production use, we recommend the CLI version.
+The WASM plugin demonstrates the future architecture and works well for simple use cases.
+See `WASM_PLUGIN_README.md` for detailed comparison.

 ## 🌟 Features

 - **🔄 Native Typst Integration**: Use `oxload()` function directly in templates, just like `json()`
+- **🌐 HTTP SPARQL Endpoint Support**: Query remote endpoints like DBpedia, Wikidata, and custom SPARQL services
+- **💾 Local Oxigraph Stores**: Fast, persistent local RDF data storage
 - **🎯 Smart Type Preservation**: Numbers stay as numbers, strings as strings
 - **🏷️ Intelligent Prefix Handling**: Automatic URI shortening with common RDF prefixes
-- **🌐 Clean Language Processing**: Language tags automatically removed
+- **🌍 Clean Language Processing**: Language tags automatically removed
 - **⚡ Full SPARQL Support**: Complete SPARQL SELECT query capabilities
 - **📁 Flexible Output**: Generate JSON files or pipe to stdout
 - **🛡️ Robust Error Handling**: Clear failures for missing stores or empty results